albrt-vr/OpenVR.ALBRT.overlay/README.md

 You should not run multiple instances of this app as it has hard coded overlay keys.
 Close all duplicate instances.
 (If there is a use case for this please submit an issue and explain)

 To open the app window within VR; open the SteamVR dashboard, press [window icon] 'Desktops' then in the bottom right [(+) circled plus icon] 'Add View'.
 You may then pin the UI to your controller by pressing the controller icons, or place the window within the VR world by holding on the [+ cross arrows icon] and dragging it around.

+# Checking the Version and Upgrading
+To check the version open the task manager and right click the application process and click "properties".
+Then go to the "Details" tab and look for "Product Version".

+When you upgrade by downloading a new version, if the directory structure changes (it will as our master dir has the version string in as this is a floating app) you will lose the link to the VR manifest.
+You will have to run and close SteamVR at least once for it to realise and 'forget' the old location.
+Once you have done this you should be able to launch ALBRT.overlay again and SteamVR will re-register its new location correctly.

+I apologise for this annoyance, but SteamVR expects apps to be installed into steam, and not into floating directories, so has no tools to aid in re-linking nicely.

 # Settings
 If you wish to reset everything, delete the settings.json file from the app's root directory.
 You may edit the settings file but be careful not to make errors or you will lose the file as it will be removed when the app is used.